naveteam/react-native-nave-typescript/README.md

-# :rocket: react-native-nave-typescript
+# :rocket: React Native Template Nave Typescript

-React Native Nave Typescript Template
+> React Native Template for a quick start with typescript and other features

 ## :arrow_forward: Usage